MMGit64/TimesTable/README.md

 Editor: Mustafa Mossa

-Multplications printing the methods and their answers.
+We make use of loops to print timestables, showing the method and their answers.